langenhagen/blog/README.md

 to both provide and use a lot of external tools compared to other language ecosystems I am familiar with.
 Many of these tools require elaborate configuration which in turn implies learning to handle these tools.
 I also see that the Python community lacks a gold standard with respect to how to structure and maintain a project.
-Some tools that are in vogue one day become obsolete quickly in the Python community.
+Some tools are in vogue one day, but become obsolete quickly in the community.
 However, Python tooling seems to have a lot of interdependencies, i.e. several tools depend on other tools or merely wrap those.
 If a given tool becomes fashionable or obsolete, it tends to impact other tools in the Python ecosystem.
 I see the need for tooling when working with Python.
 On one hand, Python is very accessible and popular.
 Many people use it.
 On the other hand, Python code is comparably prone to coding errors and scales not well out of the box.
 It is dynamically typed and interpreted.
 Checks that happen